skylite21/docker-ssh-tmux/README.md

 # ssh-tmux

-This is what I use with my students for sharing my session to them This creates a docker container running ssh exposed on port 443.
+This is what I use with my students for sharing my session with them This creates a docker container running ssh exposed on port 443.
 Remember to stop the container, and change the settings to your needs By default you can connect with: